piszozo/DOMO-Project/DOMO-Core/README.md

 out collectively by the network.
 Domocoin Core is the name of open source software which enables the use of this currency.

+For more information, as well as an immediately useable, binary version of the Domocoin Core software, see https://www.Domocoinnet.info/.

 License
 -------